jdbcode/tutorial-test/modis_ndvi_time_series_animation/modis_ndvi_time_series_animation.md

 ### 6. Create an animated GIF

-The final step is to define arguments for the `getVideoThumbURL` method which will create an animation from the collection of RGB visualization images created in the previous step.
+The final step is to define arguments for the `getVideoThumbURL` method which will create an animation from the collection of RGB visualization images generated in the previous step.
 Relevant parameters include:

 - `region`: set to the region defined in above [Step 2](#2-define-clipping-and-region-boundary-geometries)
 - `dimensions`: set to 600 which defines the larger dimension of the resulting GIF as 600px (the smaller dimension is proportionally scaled)